 If the apps we have reviewed already don’t fit your particular needs, here are three more you might be interested in.
 Each of these apps include unique features that go beyond simple diary and journal entries.

-Narrato Journal (Free)
+Narrato Journal (Free) [No Longer Available]

 The iPad and iPhone app, Narrato Journal, contains several requested features not yet available in Day One, including multiple journals and social network integration.
 If you want to keep separate journals for different purposes you can create as many as you like in Narrato.

 When you give Narrato permission to access one or more of your social network feeds, you can selectively add content from your most recent posts to your journal.
 This approach is similar to other journal apps including Loccit and Everyday.me, which allow you to integrate your journal entries with content you post in other places.